igorline/slither_wiki/Code-Similarity-Detector.md

 ### Train mode

-Train mode allows to train new models used to vectorize functions.
-In order to do that, we will need a large amount of contracts/functions.
+Train mode trains new models used to vectorize functions.
+You will need a large amount of contracts/functions if you plan to train a new model.

 ```
 $ slither-simil train model.bin --input contracts